Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     # specifies all GPUs regardless of its availability
     Trainer(gpus=-1, auto_select_gpus=False)

-    # specified all "available" GPUs.
-If only one GPU is not occupied, use one gpu.
+    # specifies all available GPUs (if only one GPU is not occupied, uses one gpu)
     Trainer(gpus=-1, auto_select_gpus=True)